This policy is not in the purview of Student Affairs

-College buildings are provided with fire alarms, fire extinguishers, and other forms of fire safety equipment in order to ensure the safety of all persons associated with the College.
-The College regards any tampering with fire safety equipment as a serious offense, which potentially endangers the lives of hundreds of students.
-For this reason the following regulations have been established.
+College buildings are provided with smoke and fire alarms, fire extinguishers and other forms of fire safety equipment in order to ensure the safety of all persons associated with the college.
+The college regards any tampering with fire safety equipment as a serious offense, which potentially endangers the lives of hundreds of students.
+For this reason the following regulations have been established:

-- Dangerous or malicious misuse of fire in college buildings such as the burning of material in waste baskets or on bulletin boards, damaging fire doors, etc., is viewed as serious misconduct by the College.
-Any object creating an open flame will be seen as a violation of the fire safety policy and is strictly prohibited.
+- Dangerous or malicious misuse of fire in college buildings such as the burning of material in waste baskets or on bulletin boards, damaging fire doors, etc., is viewed as serious misconduct by the college.
+Any object, including candles and incense, creating an open flame will be seen as a violation of the fire safety policy and is strictly prohibited.
 Anyone found responsible for these actions will be subject to disciplinary action.

 - For the purposes of the above regulations and penalties, fraternities are considered to be college residences.